shermp/ReadifyFont/README.md

 It is built using PyQt5 or wxPython 3.0.3.

+To run the GUI's run either 'ReadifyFont-Qt.py' or 'ReadifyFont-Wx.py'

 ## CLI

 Assuming FontForge is in your system PATH, the script can be invoked like so: